 Thursday, January 16, 2025

-L.A. love story: Fire update & Montana girl sings Hollywood's praises
+L.A. love story: Fire update as Montana girl pens Hollywood homage

 Sunset Boulevard and the Pantages Theatre, built in 1930 as a Vaudeville house, film and performance

-venue and for many years hosted the Academy Awards.
+venue.
+For many years it hosted the Academy Awards.
 It holds a special place in the hearts of writer Christene Meyers, and her photographer husband, Bruce Keller, whose mother Jean, an art major, left University of Minnesota in 1944 to rent a flat at Hollywood and Vine & design window displays.
-Meyers and Keller visit Los Angeles often for theater, movies &"Jeopardy" tapings
+Meyers and Keller visit Los Angeles often for theater, movies &"Jeopardy" tapings.

 The eerie sight of burned trees with downtown L.A. in the

-Altadena, Pacific Palisades and other areas were allowed to
+Altadena, Pacific Palisades and other areas.
+L.A. now meets

 --Photo Courtesy Getty Images